tno2007/examples.html/README.md

 ## projects to complete

-- paye
+## 1. paye

-  - want to put this on my website
+I want to put this on my website. this functionality will run in parrallel to repo... examples.deno/src/packages/dl-sars-table

+### Changelog

+07 May 2024

+- TODO
+  - understand the code! so i can implement it on a server, eg examples.deno/src/packages/dl-sars-table